-- Affix the driving recommendation label to the dashboard where it can easily be seen by the driver; - put the kit away; - at the end of this initial inflation operation, air will still escape from the tyre; you must drive a short distance in order to seal the hole; - start immediately and drive at between 12.4 and 37.2 mph (20 and 60 km/h) in order to distribute the product evenly in the tyre and, after driving for 1.86 miles (3 km), stop and check the pressure; - if the pressure is greater than 1.3 bar but less than the recommended pressure, re-adjust it (refer to the label affixed to the edge of the driver's door), otherwise contact an approved dealer: repair is not possible.
+- Affix the driving recommendation label to the dashboard where it can easily be seen by the driver: - Put the kit away. - At the end of this initial inflation operation, air will still escape from the tyre.
+You must drive a short distance in order to seal the hole. - Start immediately and drive at between 12.4 and 37.2 mph (20 and 60 km/h) in order to distribute the product evenly in the tyre and, after driving for 1.86 miles (3 km), stop and check the pressure. - If the pressure is greater than 1.3 bar but less than the recommended pressure (refer to the label affixed to the edge of the driver's door), readjust it.
+Otherwise, please contact an authorised dealer: the tyre cannot be repaired.